haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 avoids excess closure allocations and removes free variables from a function.
 It avoids closure allocation by moving local functions out of an enclosing function to the :term:`top-level`.
-It then removes free variables by adding parameters to the lifted function to capture free variables.
-This chapter describes the lambda lifting transformation, describes how GHC implements the transformation and provides guidance for when to implement the transformation manually.
+It then removes free variables by adding parameters to the lifted function that captures the free variables.
+This chapter describes the lambda lifting transformation, how GHC implements the transformation, and provides guidance for when to implement the transformation manually.

 A Working Example